 From February 14 to 21 you have been enjoying a 10-day skiing vacation at Whistler Mountain in British Columbia, a two-hour scenic drive north from Vancouver along provincial highway 99.
-However, when you return to Holiday Guest House at the end of your fourth day (February 17), proprietor Rita Corbin hands you a fax from Jim Perchanski at H L Winman and Associates in Calgary (your employer).
+However, when you return to Holiday Guest House at the end of your fourth day (February 17), you have an email from Jim Perchanski at H L Winman and Associates in Calgary (your employer).
 His message reads: